Lepidodactylus listeri

-Lepidodactylus listeri, also known commonly as Lister's gecko or the Christmas Island chained gecko, is a species of gecko, a lizard in the family Gekkonidae, endemic to Christmas Island in the Indian Ocean.
-It is currently extinct in the wild.
+Lepidodactylus listeri, also known commonly as Lister's gecko and the Christmas Island chained gecko, is a species of lizard in the family Gekkonidae.
+The species was endemic to Christmas Island in the Indian Ocean.
+It is extinct in the wild.

 Geographic range

-L. listeri is endemic to Christmas Island.
+L. listeri was endemic to Christmas Island.

 Etymology

 Both the specific name, listeri, and one of the common names, Lister's gecko, are in honour of British naturalist Joseph Jackson Lister.

 Description

-Lister's gecko is a brown lizard growing to a snout-vent length (SVL) of 5 cm.
+Lister's gecko is a brown lizard growing to a snout-to-vent length (SVL) of 5 cm.
 It has a broad, pale fawn/grey vertebral stripe which expands to cover the top of the head and matches the colour and pattern of the tail.
 It has a whitish belly.
 The body is covered with small, smooth scales.

+Habitat

-L. listeri was most abundant in primary rainforest on the plateau, but also occurs in disturbed secondary forest growth.
+L. listeri was most abundant in primary rainforest on the plateau, but also occurred in disturbed secondary forest growth.
 It was absent from mined areas on the island.